^Back To Top

 Years of creation: 2004 – 2007

 The Italian folk fairy tales, in an adaptation by Italo Calvino, served as inspiration for such a project.
-Having read many fairy tales, I started to illustrate the characters one by one, without connecting the drawings to any specific text, but adhering to a general concept.
+Having read many fairy tales, I started to comment visually on the characters, one by one, without connecting the drawings to any specific text, but adhering to a general fantastic style.
+In order to immerse into the topic, I also did some research: I studied fairy tale elements and their graphical representation in medieval European books, the page ornamentation and its intersection with handwritten text, and how the text intertwines and transforms into vegetable elements to become the heads and tails of fantastic beasts.

 The drawings were initially planned to be illustrations for a book.
-However, the contrary happened- rather than illustrating a text, as usually occurs, I had to write a story to fit the completed illustrations.
-A writer, Oleg Prihodko, helped me write a fantastic story – with good and evil, and with a thorough description of the characters and all their details.
+However, the contrary happened — rather than illustrating a text, as usually occurs, I had to write a story to fit the completed illustrations, as they were not related to a particular Calvino’s text.
+It's a fantastic story, with good and evil, and with a thorough description of the characters and all their details.

 Publications and awards:

-Winner of the gold-silver medal “Cesare Frigerio”, under the category “for the shown imagination and lighting execution of drawings in pencil technology”.
+Winner of the gold-silver medal “Cesare Frigerio”, “for a great imagination and the execution of drawings in the technique of chiaroscuro”.
 (2005, Corsico, Italy).

 Winner of the personal exhibition at the competition “Polar Expo”.
 (2009, Bergamo, Italy).